hashicorp/nomad-guides/application-deployment/redis/README.md

 ## Solution

-Schedulers and orchestration tools leverage containerization to improve deployment workflows, increase resilience of running applications, and enable more efficient use of compute resources.
+Nomad is operationally simlpe to setup, supports several workload types (driver, exec, qemu, lxc, etc.), supports multi-region out of the box, and is easy to use by both oeprators and developers through job files.

-When using Nomad, jobs are the primary configuration that users interact with when using Nomad.
+Jobs are the primary configuration that users interact with when using Nomad.
 A job is an easy to write, declarative specification of tasks that Nomad should run.
 Jobs have a globally unique name, one or many task groups, which are themselves collections of one or many tasks.

-In addition to easy to use job files, Nomad is operationally simlpe to setup, supports several workload types (driver, exec, qemu, lxc, etc.), and is multi-region out of the box.

 # Steps
-In this example we will walk through some simple CLI commands for deploying and and managing Nomad jobs.
-First, go through `redis.nomad` in depth and take time review all the available job configuration options.
-Note: `redis.nomad` can be created by using the ```nomad init``` command.
+In this example we will walk through some simple CLI commands for deploying and managing Nomad jobs.
+First, go through `redis.nomad` in depth and take to time review all the available job configuration options.
+Note: `redis.nomad` can be created by using the `nomad init` command.
 More information here: https://www.nomadproject.io/intro/getting-started/jobs.html

 ## Step 0: Review redis.nomad (example.nomad)
 Read about all the Nomad job config options: